pauliusuza/steem-alliance/README.md

 ---

 ## Feedback and comments
-If you'd like to leave feedback on this proposal, you can do that [here][upheaver].
+If you'd like to leave feedback on this proposal, you can do that [here][feedback].
 Alternativelly, if you noticed an error or want to make a suggestion, please open a pull request.

 Steem Witness [@upheaver][upheaver]